 Now, you’ll be able to access Quick Note when you swipe down from the top right corner of the display.

-If you’re a pro iPad user and have a keyboard connected to it, then you may even use a keyboard shortcut to bring up Quick Notes.
-Simply press the Globe key + Q to launch Quick Note.
+If you’re a pro iPad user with a physical keyboard connected to it, you can use the Globe key + Q keyboard shortcut to bring up Quick Notes.